sobhan-moosavi/Trajectory_Segmentation/README.md

 ## How to Run

+__Run Java Code__: You can use any IDE (e.g., [Eclipse](https://www.eclipse.org/downloads/packages/release/kepler/sr1/eclipse-ide-java-developers)) to compile and and run java codes.
+You only need to create a new java project using the provided source codes.

+__Run Python Code__: You can run them using Jupyter Notebook or ...

 ## Output Format
 As output, both Java and Python versions generate a csv file inside the `/output` directory that contains the following attributes: